rastipwnerr/log_parser/readme.md

 ## Overview
 I was tired of not being able to query for fields when I was working on event logs into timesketch.
-I might improve the parser ofor other kinds of event, but his one is at least working for evtx.
+I might improve the parser for other kinds of event, but his one is at least working for evtx.

 The script (`evtx_parser.py`) extracts and parses **EventData** fields embedded as XML strings within the `extra` column of `l2tcsv` files, and appends them as new columns.
 The result is a fully enriched CSV file ready for import into Timesketch, providing structured visibility into individual event attributes directly extracted from `.evtx` files.